Denowich/Denowich/README.md

-- 👋 Hi, I’m @Denowich!
+- 👋 Hi, I’m @Den!
 - 👀 I’m interested in JavaScript and React.
-- 🌱 I’m currently learning JS and react.
+- 🌱 I’m currently learning JS and React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me denowich@gmail.com